oconnor663/duct.py/gotchas.md

 That is, `test1.py` starts a `sleep` child process and then waits on it.
 And `test2.py` starts `test1.py`, waits for a second, and then kills it.
-The question is, if you run `test2.py`, what happpens to the `sleep` process?
+The question is, if you run `test2.py`, what happens to the `sleep` process?
 If you look at something like `pgrep sleep` after `test2.py` exits, you'll see that `sleep` is _still running_.
 Maybe that's not entirely surprising, since we only killed `test1.py` and didn't explicitly kill `sleep`.
 But compare that to